webix-hub/docs/data/api/refs/ui.context.md

 - api/link/ui.context_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.context_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.context_onhide_event.md - fires when window is hidden
+- api/link/ui.context_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.context_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
-- api/link/ui.context_onrotate_event.md - occurs on screen rotating
 - api/link/ui.context_onshow_event.md - fires when window is shown
 - api/link/ui.context_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.context_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.context_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.context_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.context_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.context_ontouchstart_event.md - when some webix view has been touched